Domestic Abuse policy

 Definition of domestic abuse

-Jigsaw Group adopts the definition of domestic abuse outlined by the Home Office which makes clear any behaviour of a person (“A”) towards another person (“B”) is “domestic abuse” if (a)A and B are each aged 16 or over and are personally connected to each other, and (b)the behaviour is abusive.
+Jigsaw Homes adopts the definition of domestic abuse outlined by the Home Office which makes clear any behaviour of a person (“A”) towards another person (“B”) is “domestic abuse” if:

 Our approach